jasonsparc/some-anki-decks/math-decks/basic-arithmetic-number-sense/[Repositioning Setup] Basic Arithmetic Number Sense.md

 After all that, if you want to, you can set the "Sort Field" back to "Serial" -- the first field.

+## Creation Date Fix

+This fixes the "Date Added" metadata so that it would respect our "Default Due" ordering when used in filtered decks.

+Basically, after importing all notes, export the entire deck as "Plain Text", open the exported text file in Excel to re-sort, delete all notes in the deck, and then re-import that exported text file.